MaCFP/macfp-db/Fire_Growth/UMD_SBI/Computational_Results/2023/DBI/README.md

 ### Boundary conditions

-Comments: Between bottom edge of curtain andf floor there was Open (passive) pressure boundaries.
+Comments: Between bottom edge of curtain and floor there was Open boundaries.
 The floor, hood cone, and hood curtains were solid.
-The top of the hood was a fixed volume flow exhuast of 0.56 m^3/s using FDS HVAC.
+The top of the hood was a fixed volume flow exhuast of 0.56 m^3/s.

 ------------------